lino-framework/lino/docs/dev/actions.rst

     Delete the row(s) on which it is being executed.

+.. class:: EditTemplate

+    Edit the print template, i.e. the file specified by :meth:`dd.Printable.get_print_templates`.

+    The action becomes automatically visible for users with `UserLevel` "manager" and when :mod:`lino.modlib.davlink` is
+    installed.

+    If it is visible, then it still works only when your :xfile:`webdav` directory (1) is published by your server under "/webdav" and (2) has a symbolic link named `config` which points to your local config directory.
+And (3) the local config directory must be writable by `www-data`.

 .. class:: GridEdit

     Open a window with a grid editor on this table as main item.